Volunteer at the UC Davis MIND Institute

 Volunteers work with the MIND Institute's Child Life Specialists.
 Primary duties include providing play activities and supervising children who visit the research clinic and Massie Family evaluation clinic.
 Other volunteer duties may include maintaining the play and common areas; cleaning toys; preparing for and staffing special events; performing administrative tasks; and assisting other departments with special projects.
 Volunteers may also gain educational experience by observing children in research or evaluation settings.

 There is a minimum 4 month commitment and volunteers should be available 4-6 hours a week.
+Minimum age requirements for volunteers is 18.
 Summer-only volunteer opportunities are unavailable.

 To discuss becoming a Child Life Volunteer, contact:

 Caitlin French, Child Life Specialist, 916-734-6454

 Volunteers provide assistance to families participating in research studies.
 General office skills are welcomed when volunteering (computer skills, phones, database input, etc.).; an additional opportunity includes assisting with special events.

 Summer-only volunteer opportunities are unavailable.